-You are asked to analyze WEEKLY stock data using R and submit a written assignment in an essay form.
+You are asked to analyze DAILY stock data for the last year using R and submit a written assignment in an essay form.
 Your essay should contain key R-commands, the output from R-Studio as well as clear interpretation of results.
 Submissions in .docx and .pdf formats are ok but the .pdf format is preferred.
 In case no key R commands are clear in the text of your answers, the final grade will be reduced.